Full Array Led vs OLED in a TV - What’s the Difference?

 For more information about screen types and TV technology, please take a look at our TV Buying Guide.

-Strengths & Weaknesses at a glance
+Strengths & Weaknesses at a Glance

 Sony X90L (Full Array LED) - Strengths